 We have found that these balls are not only great for women, but also for male golfers with slower swing speeds including seniors.
 Indeed, many men play the Kalea to great success.
 Just keep in mind that it’s not going to give you the Tour-level control of a urethane ball.

-Many women don’t want to necessarily play golf balls that are advertised as “lady balls”, and they certainly don’t have to.
+Many women don’t want to necessarily play golf balls that are advertised as “lady balls” or even “soft”, and they certainly don’t have to.

 With a mid compression rating (possibly 90 but not confirmed), the Vice Tour is engineered for outstanding distance off the tee and good spin and feel around the greens.
 Its three-piece construction consists of: